Skip to main content

 A tertiary academic medical center, set against the desert.

-Mayo Clinic Arizona is a destination hospital.
+Mayo Clinic in Arizona is a tertiary academic medical center.
 Sixty-two ED rooms with three major resuscitation bays.
-Comprehensive Stroke Center, STEMI receiving center, LVAD and heart transplant program.
-Sixty thousand annual visits, growing five to seven percent a year.
-Your training begins inside one of American medicine's most resourced clinical environments and extends across the entire Phoenix metro.
+Comprehensive Stroke Center, STEMI receiving center, LVAD and organ transplant programs.
+Over sixty thousand annual visits, growing each year.
+Your training begins inside the walls of one of the nation's top academic hospitals and extends across the entire Phoenix metro.

 Six health systems.
 One forty-mile radius.

 Academic tertiary care.
 Dedicated pediatrics.
-County-funded safety net with the state's only burn center.
-High-acuity neuroemergency at Barrow.
-High-volume toxicology and obstetrics.
-Rural Indian Health Service in the Gila River Indian Community.
-By graduation, you will have practiced in every setting an emergency physician can be asked to walk into.
+County-funded safety net hospital with a level 1 trauma designation.
+High-acuity trauma and neuroemergency at Barrow.
+Busy toxicology and obstetrics services.
+Rural Indian Health Care in the Gila River Indian Community.
+By graduation, you will have practiced in multiple clinical settings helping to prepare you for any clinical setting you walk into after graduation.

 • Primary site

 Tertiary academic medical center.
 62-bed ED with three major resuscitation bays.
-Comprehensive Stroke Center, STEMI receiving center, LVAD and heart transplant program.
+Comprehensive Stroke Center, STEMI receiving center, LVAD and organ transplant program.

 • Pediatric emergency medicine